World-class scientists awarded Royal Society Research Professorships

 “We are delighted to have appointed these exceptional scientists as Royal Society Research Professors.
 From global challenges to fundamental questions about our universe, this long term support and investment will allow them to pursue novel, world-class research that is essential to the continued success of science in the UK.”

-The two appointments this year are as follows:
+The three appointments this year are as follows:

 Professor Alfred (Bill) Rutherford FRS, Imperial College London – Photosynthesis beyond the red (energy) limit